-If you have a suspended ceiling you might find it a bit difficult to add a vent fan, ceiling fan, or other types of devices that require an electrical hookup and weigh too much to hang from ceiling tiles.
-There are ways around the problem of installing a vent fan in your suspended ceiling.
+If you have a suspended ceiling, you might find it a bit difficult to add a vent fan, ceiling fan, or any other type of device that requires electricity or weighs too much to hang from ceiling tiles.
+There are ways around this problem, though.

 The first step is to decide where on your suspended ceiling you would like your vent fan to go.
-You’ll want a ceiling joist to be above the place where you want the vent fan to go, because you’ll need to attach and anchor the vent fan system to a ceiling joist.
-Also, think about the layout of the room in which you’re installing the vent fan.
+You’ll need to anchor the vent-fan system to a ceiling joist.
+Therefore, examine the layout of your room, choose a ceiling joist, and decide what position along the joist to install your fan.

-Don’t forget to shut off all power to the area where you’ll be working.
-Wear a face mask and goggles when cutting the drywall and the suspended ceiling tiles to make room for your vent fan.
+You would be shocked at how easy it is to electrocute yourself so don’t forget to shut off all power to the area where you’ll be working.
+Put on a face mask and goggles before cutting the drywall and the suspended ceiling tiles to make room for your vent fan.

 Wire the vent fan to the wiring up in the suspended ceiling.
-Wiring is color coded, so you should be able to figure the wiring out with the help of the instructions coming from the vent fan.
-Use wire cutters to expose some of the wire and connect it with a wire nut.
-You may need extra wiring since you are wiring for a suspended ceiling.
+All electrical wiring is color-coded, so you should be able to figure out the wiring diagram with the help of the instructions that come with the vent fan.
+Use a pair of wire strippers to expose some of the wire and connect it with a wire nut.
+You may need extra wiring since you are wiring it for a suspended ceiling.

 You’ll need to use the extra drywall to make sure your vent fan is connected to the part of the fan that is attached to the ceiling joist.
 Make sure you vent the fan and connect it to the proper exhaust above your suspended ceiling.
 Put the cover of your vent fan on, if you have one, and complete the project.
 You’ll also need to wire the vent fan to a switch if you plan on using it on a regular basis.
 Once this is completed, you can restore the power to the working area and try out your new vent fan.